themistocleous/project-managment/README.md

 - Excel files and post-session scoring should be placed inside the `Database/` folder

 - SessioNotes/ProcessInfo: this folder contains information about the session from the clinician.
-For example what type of assessments were completed, if there are tests that were not conducted because the patient was tired, etc.
+For example, notes about the type of assessments that were completed; if there are tests that were not conducted because the patient was tired, etc.

 # Creating Folder Structure
 To create this structure, continue reading!